Do you want to improve your credit and have excellent credit scores?

-After six months of using my secured credit card and paying the bill in full, not once but two times per month, now it was finally time to request that Bank of America switch my secured credit card, to an unsecured credit card.
+After six months of using my secured credit card and paying the bill in full, not once but twice per month, it was finally time to request that Bank of America switch my secured credit card to an unsecured credit card.

 Bank of America approved my request, and within 60-90 days, my credit score increased.